thesckareda/higher_vs_lower/README.md

 # higher_vs_lower
-It is a game where you guess who has more followers.
+It is a game where you guess which celebrity has more followers.
 For every correct answer, your score increases by one